Julie Gregg

-Julie Gregg (born Beverly Scalzo; January 24, 1937 – November 7, 2016) was an American television, film and stage actress.
+Julie Gregg (born Beverly Marie Scalzo; January 24, 1937 – November 7, 2016) was an American television, film and stage actress.

 She is best known for her portrayal of Sandra Corleone in The Godfather (1972).
 Also notably, she was nominated for the Tony Award for Best Featured Actress in a Musical for her performance as Laurie Mannon in the 1968 musical The Happy Time, directed by Gower Champion and featuring music by John Kander & Fred Ebb.

-Biography
+Early life and education

-Gregg was born in Niagara Falls, New York, the daughter of Italian parents Victoria (née Larocca) and Caspar Scalzo.
+Gregg was born in Niagara Falls, New York, the daughter of Italian parents Victoria (née LaRocca) and Casper Louis Scalzo.
 She moved to California to attend the University of Southern California on a music scholarship.